MySpace-Soumyadeep/design-pattern/README.md

 ## About the Factory Example
 - The `FactoryPattern` folder shows how to centralize and simplify object creation.
 Instead of using constructors directly, a factory function or class creates different types of users (like Employee, Shopper, Manager, Developer, Distributor, etc.), making the code easier to scale and maintain.

+## About the Observer Example
+- The `observerPattern` folder demonstrates the Observer pattern, which allows objects to subscribe to and react to events or changes in other objects.
+This is useful for event-driven programming and decoupling components.

 ---
 Created August 2025